genereese/togo/README.md

 Use Togo!
 You can have **your first RPM** built and ready to install **in less than 5 minutes.** (Scroll down for a super-fast example.)

+Who might find Togo useful?
+* A sysadmin who has a script or group of scripts he wants to add to a yum repository
+* A developer who has pre-compiled binaries he wants to package up and install on several systems
+* Anyone who wants to keep track of everything on their system(s) with RPM

 ### Philosophy

 Traditionally, RPM creation has been overly complicated.
 Best practices are largely non-existent and documentation mainly consists of either incredibly dry reading, or random anecdotes from people who have just done it their own way.
 Togo seeks to help both new-comers and experienced RPM builders standardize and organize their build process by making it as simple and reproducible as possible.